08Aristodemus24/phil-jurisprudence-recsys/readme.md

 1. see shape of user input in DeepFM model
 2. test run
 3. label each line of execution in Recommender-System repository particularly in the using deepfm modle
+4. create data loader for movie ratings dataset

+## Questions:
+1. how do I split the data into training, validation, and testing sets?
+2. how do I batch train the model?

 ## Labor Corpus Juris
 1. use each created and properly separated .txt files for the NER annotator